geoblink/design-system/src/elements/GeoSelectMoreResultsFooterButton.md

-`GeoSelectMoreResults` is used as a footer for the Geo Select when it has too many options to show.
-It works similar to a paginator, showing for each click a specific number of more options
+`GeoSelectMoreResultsFooterButton` is a button designed to be displayed as footer of a `GeoSelect` when there are too many options to display all of them at once.
+When clicking the button an event will be emitted to allow parent component to feed in more data.

 ```jsx
 <div class="element-demo">